DataDog/documentation/content/integrations/new_integration.md

 ### Further Reading
 **Optional**

-Include any links to Docs guides or Datadog blog articles that highlight the integration.
+Include any links to Docs pages or Datadog blog articles that highlight the integration.